Bedrock-OSS/regolith/docs/_pages/docs/documentation/config.md

     // Profiles are a list of filters and export information, which can be run with 'regolith run <profile>' "profiles": {
-      // 'dev' is the default profile.
+      // 'default' is the default profile.
 You can add more.
-      "dev": {
+      "default": {

         // Every profile contains a list of filters to run, in order.
         "filters": [